Icenium/icenium-cli/docs/man_pages/project/configuration/web-view-set.md

 [prop remove](prop-remove.html) | Disables options for the selected project property, if the property accepts multiple values.
 [prop set](prop-set.html) | Sets the selected project property and overwrites its current value.
 [web-view](web-view.html) | Lists all supported web views for different mobile platforms.
-[web-view set](web-view-set.html) | Sets the selected web view for the current project and updates the integrated plugins to match it.
 <% } %>